dreamportdev/Osdev-Notes/02_Architecture/08_Timers.md

 In order for the main counter to actually begin counting, we need to enable it.
 This is done by setting bit 0 of the general configuration register.
 Once this bit is set, the main counter will increment by one every time it's internal clock ticks.
 The period of this clock is what's specified in the general capabilities register (bits 63:32).

 The general configuration register also contains one other interesting setting: bit 1.
 If this bit is set the HPET is in legacy replacement mode, where it pretends to be the PIT and RTC timer.
-This is the default setting, and if you intend to use the HPET as described above this bit should be cleared.
+This is the default setting, and if we want to use the HPET as described above this bit should be cleared.

 ### Comparators